Amber English

-Amber English (born October 25, 1989, in Colorado Springs, Colorado) is an American sport shooter who won the gold medal in the women's skeet at the 2020 Olympic Games in Tokyo, Japan, setting a new Olympic record of 56.
+Amber English (born October 25, 1989) is an American sport shooter who won the gold medal in the women's skeet at the 2020 Olympic Games in Tokyo, Japan, setting a new Olympic record of 56.
 Amber English is currently serving as a First lieutenant in the United States Army.

 Early life

 Born to a family of hunters and sport shooters, English began shooting at age 6.
 She later attended the University of Colorado Colorado Springs.

 Career

 She participated at the 2018 ISSF World Shooting Championships, winning two medals including a gold medal in the skeet team event.

 English was elected to the ISSF Athletes Committee at the 2023 World Championships in Baku.